 Tell Us What You Think

-Are you bad at saying no to new projects?
+Do you know how to say no to new projects?
 We want to hear from you!
 Leave a comment or join the discussion on Twitter.